 Archdiocese of Turin Website (In Italian, French and English)

-This website is presented by the Archdiocese of Turin and was established in January of 1997.
-It provides up to date information directly from the source and is presented in Italian, French and English.
-It includes many excellent photographs, as well as other interesting information.
+This is the official Shroud website and is presented by the Archdiocese of Turin.
+It was established in January of 1997 and it provides up to date information directly from the source.
+It is available in Italian, French and English and includes many excellent photographs, as well as other interesting information.

 Architecture for the Shroud

 This link is to the University of Chicago Press website and a book titled, Architecture for the Shroud by John Beldon Scott.
 It provides an illustrated introduction to an extensive work on the world famous Guarini Chapel of the Most Holy Shroud in Turin.
 The 496 page book was released in June 2003 and gives the reader a fascinating, in-depth look at what is without doubt the most important piece of Shroud related architecture in the world.
 The book is thoroughly researched, lavishly illustrated and includes 16 beautiful color plates and 184 high quality halftones.

 This site was brought to my attention by John Long, who attended one of my lectures in Baltimore, Maryland recently, and has been writing a series of articles about the Shroud of Turin's earlier history that have been published on the site.
 This link is to the results page I got when I searched their site for "Shroud of Turin."